About Us – Our Mission & History

 The mission of the UIHI is to support the health and well-being of urban Indian communities through information, scientific inquiry and technology.

-The UIHI was established as a Division of the Seattle Indian Health Board, a community health center for urban American Indians and Alaska Natives (AI/ANs).
+The UIHI was established in 2000 as a Division of the Seattle Indian Health Board, which is a community health center for urban American Indians and Alaska Natives (AI/ANs).
 The UIHI is one of 12 tribal epidemiology centers (TECs) funded by the Indian Health Service (IHS).
 While the other 11 TECs work with tribes regionally, the UIHI focuses on the nationwide urban AI/AN population.
 As a crucial component of the health care resources for all AI/ANs, tribal epidemiology centers are responsible for:

 - Managing public health information systems